|Height Including Tile Flange (in.)|

 Silicone is the same sealant that is keeping the water inside all glass aquariums all around the world.
 Fiberglass units are watertight, however they constantly ex and therefore are prone to cracking over years of use.
 Additionally, they are not customizable and since their surface compound is pigmented, it is softer and wears faster than the clear gelcoat that covers our colored products.

-But aside from the technical aspect, Cultured Marble gives you, unlike any other product, the ability to coordinate your bathroom the way you want to.
+But aside from the technical aspect, Cast Marble gives you, unlike any other product, the ability to coordinate your bathroom the way you want to.
 Choose items in matching or contrasting colors from the sink to tub or shower and surrounding walls, all sized and shaped to fit your needs.

-Cultured Marble takes very little maintenance.
+Cast Marble takes very little maintenance.
 No regular stripping and resealing like stone, no scrubbing of grout lines, just a little wiping.
 However, there are some things to keep in mind…No abrasive cleaners, and never use a scouring pad.
 Powdered cleaners should not be used.
 Avoid prolonged exposure to solvents, acids, and lye.
 Wipe down regularly, using spray or aerosol household cleaners for the tub and tile, windows, dishes, or appliances.
 Ammonia based cleaners also work well.
 Hardware stores also sell products that are specially made to care for gel coated products and fiberglass.

 Gloss Finish, Yes.
 Fine scratches can be removed with automotive paint buffing compound and a handheld polisher.
 A company technician should take care of deeper scratches.
 Matte Finish, these textures will not show minor scratches.

-Cultured marble/granite is thoroughly tested to resist stains from ink, hair dye, shoe polish, iodine, crayons, bleach, drain cleaners, ammonia, hydrogen peroxide, and many other products commonly found in bathrooms.
+Cast marble/granite is thoroughly tested to resist stains from ink, hair dye, shoe polish, iodine, crayons, bleach, drain cleaners, ammonia, hydrogen peroxide, and many other products commonly found in bathrooms.